daoraCode/daoraCode/README.md

 - 👋🏼 Hello, I'm Severin
 - 🎨 Passionate by UI/UX Design
 - 📚 Working on JavaScript/VueJS/ReactJS and project ressources related to Web Development and creative websites
-- 🚀 Looking for great projects and passionate teams which I could contribute
+- 🚀 Looking for great projects and teams which I could contribute
 - ✉️ [LinkedIn](https://www.linkedin.com/in/severinmboukou/)

 <!---